maiertech/capture/README.md

 }
 ```

-which is caused by the labmda trying to run an AWS compatible puppeteer on a Mac.
-You can track this issue [here](https://github.com/maiertech/capture/issues/7).
+which is caused by the lambda trying to launch a Linux Puppeteer on Mac.

+Also note that we cannot use [Zeit's helpers for serverless functions](https://zeit.co/blog/now-node-helpers) because this would make it impossible to run the API locally with micro-dev.
+Using [micro](https://github.com/zeit/micro) to parse the request body and send a response provides convenience similar to using Zeit's helpers for serverless functions.
+A side effect of using micro and micro-dev is that the lambda can be debugged locally.